stanfordhpccenter/OpenHPC/tutorials/containers/README.md

 ## Setup

 Import the subuid and subgid files in to the warewulf database.
-This allows users to create their own "sandboxes:"
 ```Shell
 wwsh file import /etc/subuid
 wwsh file import /etc/subgid